Dragão Stadium#16 in Best Things To Do in Porto

 While Portugal may not be as well-known for having avid soccer fans as Spain or England, the Portuguese still love their futebol.
 Porto's home team, F.C.
-Porto, is one of the country's "Big Three" – the three most successful multi-sports clubs in Portugal – and plays in Dragão Stadium.
+Porto, is one of the country's "Big Three" – the three most successful multi-sports clubs in Portugal – and plays in Dragao Stadium.
 You can take a tour of the stadium: A guide will escort you to see the presidential box, locker rooms and players' benches.
 Or, skip the tour and explore the on-site museum, which highlights F.C.
 Porto's history and showcases trophies like the UEFA Cup and European Super Cup.
 But if you really want to experience the stadium come alive, get a ticket to a soccer match.

-Tours of the stadium cost €8 EUR (about $11 USD) and tickets to the museum cost €12 EUR (about $16.50 USD), but you can purchase a combo ticket for €15 EUR (around $20 USD) that covers the cost of both the guided tour and museum entry.
-Tickets to games vary, but can range anywhere from €25 EUR to more than €200 EUR ($35 to $275 USD) depending on your seat selection and the opponent.
-Dragão Stadium is located in northeastern Porto, and can be reached via metro lines A, B, E or F (blue, red, purple or orange) to the Estadio do Dragão stop.
+Tours of the stadium, which include access to the museum, cost 15 euros (about $17) and tickets to the museum only cost 12 euros (about $13.30).
+Tickets to games vary in cost, but can range anywhere from 25 euros to more than 200 euros ($28 to $220) depending on your seat selection and the opponent.
+Dragao Stadium is located in northeastern Porto, and can be reached via metro lines A, B, E or F (blue, red, purple or orange) to the Estadio do Dragao stop.
 For information on schedules, ticketing and more, visit F.C.
 Porto's website.

 More Best Things To Do in Porto